benjum/oarc-python-data-viz-1/README.md

-# Spring 2023 OARC Data Visualization with Python I: Plotting Fundamentals
+# Winter 2025 OARC Data Visualization with Python I: Plotting Fundamentals

 This repository is maintained by Ben Winjum for use in UCLA OARC's introductory training class.